 Only time will tell if this pursuit will be fruitful for itself.
 Right now it’s generating no resources, so I am drawing from ProLocal to fund the project from equipment, to time, to connections.
 I believe it is a project people will get excited about.
 I believe it will have legs eventually.

 Looking forward, I hope this project will fund itself enough for some cool things.
 I would love to give my kids an education on the road seeing their country firsthand, while preserving the little-known treasures along the way.
 We’re starting locally, but the big picture is taking this show on the road!

 Kyle has been a professional photographer since 2005 and started Preserving Spaces with resources and equipment from his photography business ProLocal.
 He started Preserving Spaces as an outlet for his many passions including archaeology, preservation, photography, technology, podcasting, and story telling.

-When he's not working for ProLocal or Preserving Spaces, Kyle can be seen spending time with his wife and two kids: Conor and Violet.
-He loves playing disc golf, hiking, exploring, and taking photos.
+When he's not working for ProLocal or Preserving Spaces, Kyle can be seen spending time with his wife and two kids.
+He loves playing disc golf, biking, exploring, and taking photos.

 Kyle has a Bachelor's Degree in Anthropology from the University of South Florida.
 He holds an FAA Part 107 certificate for commercial drone operation and hopes to one day earn his private pilot's license.
 He's always dreamt of flying as a hobby.